jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 This is only partially the case with `BinderPlots`, as not all plot types have a shorthand defined.

-Altogether, most basic graphics created through `Plots` can be produced with `BinderPlots`, but the showcase of [examples](https://github.com/JuliaPlots/Plots.jl/blob/master/src/examples.jl), which utilize many conveniences, often have little issues preventing them from being fully runnable.
+Altogether, most basic graphics created through `Plots` can be produced with `BinderPlots`, but of the showcase of 66 [examples](https://github.com/JuliaPlots/Plots.jl/blob/master/src/examples.jl), which utilize many corners of the `Plots.jl` interface, only about 23 are fully runnable.

 ## Supported plotting functions